chain4travel/camino-docs/docs/camino-messenger/introduction.md

 Protobuf's compact binary serialization format results in smaller message sizes compared to human-readable formats like JSON, making it efficient for data transmission and storage in performance-critical applications.
 This is particularly beneficial in our search messages where network efficiency is a priority and where the data payload is large due to the many products and services offered in search responses.
 Protobuf offers a better performance than JSON in terms of serialization and deserialization speed where Protobuf's native libraries are used.
 Protobuf schemas are strongly typed, which leads to more robust code.
 Protobuf provides built-in support for evolving data structure over time while maintaining backward and forward compatibility.
 Protobuf is language-agnostic.
 Nested messages in Protobuf are a powerful feature that allow definition of a Message Type within another Message Type.
 This is akin to declaring a class within another class in object-oriented programming languages.
 There is an extensive variation of field definitions known as "Well-Known Types".
 There is a vast amount of documentation and examples in [protobuf documentation](https://protobuf.dev/)

 In the gRPC metadata you can specify your messageID, from and to wallet addresses, so that the payload remains untouched and encrypted from P2P.
 You'll also find latency and processing time stamps of the different hops in the metadata, which gives you transparency and helps with troubleshooting.
+A performance report script is also available in the messenger bot repository.

-The `cmp` directory represents the core of our protocol definitions, under which you will find Main Message Types in "services" and Nested Messages in "types".
+The `cmp` directory under "camino-messenger-protocol/proto" on Github, represents the core of our protocol definitions, under which you will find Main Message Types in "services" and Nested Messages in "types".

 ## Main Message Types